-2. Terms & Definitions You Should Know
+Terms & Definitions You Should Know

-Biodiesel Biodiesel is a domestic, renewable fuel for diesel engines derived from natural oils like soybean oil.
+Biodiesel Is a renewable fuel produced by transesterification of animal fats or oilseeds, typically blended at low levels (2-20%) with diesel at the terminal truck rack.
 Bonding Maintaining contact between two metal objects so that a charge does not pass from one to the other. e.g. between two trailers or between a filling spout and the trailer dome.
 Bottom Loading Transferring product from the terminal through the bottom of the receiving tank.
 Catch Pail See drip container.
 Combustible Liquids Petroleum products that have a flash point at or above 60.0°C (e.g. diesel, jet fuel).
 Delivery Meter Mechanical meter head that measures temperature compensated volumes of delivery.
 Denatured Ethanol Ethanol blended with various additives to render it unfit for human consumption.
 Density The mass per unit volume of an object such as pounds per cubic foot or kilograms per cubic metre.
 Drip Container/Pail Grounded pails used to collect hose or valve drippings.
 Envirotank Double walled tank normally protected by dikes.
-Ethanol Grain alcohol made from agricultural products, primarily corn.
+Ethanol Grain alcohol produced from the fermentation of sugar using feedstocks like corn and wheat, typically blended at low levels (10-15%) with gasoline blendstock at the terminal truck rack.
 Flammable Liquids Petroleum products that have a flash point below 60°C. (e.g. gasoline) Where a combustible liquid is heated above its flash point, it shall be treated as a flammable liquid.
 Flash Point The temperature level where a petroleum product will release sufficient vapours to allow it to burn.
 Grounding The process of removing the excess charge on an object by transferring the charge to the "ground".
 Petroleum trucks/trailers are equipped with grounding cables or grounding balls.
 Internal Valve A safety valve inside the trailer that will shut off the flow of product.
 Loose-Connected Nozzle Deliveries Hose reel deliveries where the nozzle is inserted into the tank's inlet fitting.
 This type of delivery is completed with an automatic shutoff nozzle and must not be used to fill storage tanks through overfill protection devices.